-Motorola DROID Bionic software update detailed by VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID Bionic software update detailed by VerizonAlex Wagner - Editorial Director of News and Content

 Remember that Motorola DROID Bionic soak test we heard about recently?
 At the time, it was speculated that it was for a maintenance update that was version 5.9.902, and now Verizon has posted a changelog for an update featuring that same build number.
 According to the list, Bionic owners can expect quite a few fixes and enhancements, including improved battery life and data connectivity, as well as a couple of preloaded apps.
 Want to check out the full changelog?
 We've got it for you below.